Clubhouse With No Mayo And No Bones.

 For almost forty years I have eagerly looked forward each and every season to my free breakfast.

 Although I loved eating breakfast at the Bloor and Jane, by far my favorite item on the menu was the clubhouse sandwich.
 Come to think of it, the only items I ever ate over the close to forty years at the diner were breakfast and the clubhouse sandwich.
 I never once tried the burgers, fish and chips or any of the other sandwiches on the menu.
 For me it was always the clubhouse with fries and coleslaw.
 It was easily the best clubhouse I have ever eaten and every single one of the hundreds I ate tasted exactly the same.
-Johnny’s clubhouse sandwiches were by far the best in the city.
+Johnny’s clubhouse sandwiches were legendary and by far the best in the city.

 Why?